 Glenn Robinson!
 That is all you need to know here.
 I am kidding, Roosevelt had a great team and a great coach in Ron Heflin.
 Robinson vs. Alan Henderson was the comparison all season long in the state of Indiana until the final game.
 Robinson dominated and Roosevelt spanked Brebeuf Jesuit 51-32.

 The year before this Attucks lost to Milan in the Semi-State Final.
-1955 was different as Attucks became the first all-black team to win state, as well as the first team based in Indianapolis to win the State Championship.
+1955 was different as Attucks became the first all-black team to win state and the first team based in Indianapolis to win the State Championship.
 Attucks, of course, were led by one of the greatest players in basketball history, Oscar Robertson.
 However, the Crispus Attucks were not a one-man show.

 They had Willie Merriweather, who played at Purdue and is an Indiana Basketball Hall of Famer.
 Albert Maxey played at Nebraska and is an Indiana Basketball Hall of Famer too.
 So, three Hall of Famers is not bad!
 Attucks dominated Gary Roosevelt in the championship game 97-74 as Robertson scored 30 and Merriweather added 21.
 Attucks would win it all in 1956 also.